I've been teaching in China now for nearly five years.

 If you stay home all the time when you’re not teaching and only socialize with your fellow teachers, you may find that you hardly ever need to speak Chinese.

-But if you want to be independent, be able to travel, eat out, buy a train ticket, check in to a hotel easily and make friends with Chinese people, then learning Chinese becomes very important.
+But if you want to be independent, be able to travel, eat out, buy a train ticket, check in to a hotel easily and make friends with Chinese people, then learning Chinese becomes important.

-Are not willing to take your job seriously
+3. You're not willing to take your job seriously

 There are some people who think that TEFL isn’t a ‘real’ job.

 Teaching is a respected profession in China.

 If you work hard and conduct yourself in a professional manner, you’ll earn the respect of your students.
 This will make classroom management in China much easier.

 If you act like a clown, you’ll be treated like one.

-Have unreasonable salary expectations
+4. You have unreasonable salary expectations

 Compared to Western countries, the cost of living in China is low.